USS Cimarron (AO-22): World War II

 Cimarron got back underway from Pearl Harbor on 28 May 1942 to fuel the U.S. Navy forces which defeated the Japanese in the Battle of Midway and returned on 12 June 1942.
 She departed again on 7 July 1942 to support the invasion of Guadalcanal in the southeastern Solomon Islands.
 Using Nouméa as her principal base, Cimarron occasionally reloaded at Suva in Fiji and Efate in the New Hebrides.

 After repairs at San Francisco in November 1942, Cimarron departed for the forward area on 18 December 1942.
 She operated again from Nouméa in support of the final stages of the Guadalcanal campaign, then operated from Efate, carrying cargo to Sydney, Australia.
 She returned to fueling operations at Dumbéa Bay in support of the invasion of New Georgia in the central Solomon Islands.
 She returned to San Francisco in July 1943, then made two trips from the U.S. West Coast to Pearl Harbor.

 Cimarron departed Pearl Harbor on 29 September 1943 with a U.S. Navy aircraft carrier task force which raided Wake Island on 5–6 October 1943, and returned to Pearl Harbor on 16 October 1943.
-She got back underway on 14 November 1943 to fuel in support of the Gilbert Islands campaign, returning yo Pearl Harbor on 1 December 1943.
+She got back underway on 14 November 1943 to fuel in support of the Gilbert Islands campaign, returning to Pearl Harbor on 1 December 1943.
 She then headed for San Pedro, California, to reload from 12 December 1943 to 4 January 1944.
 Departing Pearl Harbor on 13 January 1944, she operated from Majuro Atoll, supporting the Marshall Islands campaign in February 1944 and Operation Hailstone, the mid-February 1944 U.S. Navy attack on Truk.
 On 6 June 1944 she moved to Eniwetok Atoll, from which she supported U.S. forces in the Mariana Islands campaign.
 On 26 August 1944 she moved to Ulithi Atoll, from which she supported U.S. forces in the Palau Islands campaign.

 After an overhaul in the United States from October through December 1944, Cimarron arrived at Ulithi Atoll on 26 December 1944.
 From 27 December 1944 to 21 January 1945 she fueled the task force launching air attacks on Japanese forces in French Indochina and the Philippines as part of the invasion of Lingayen Gulf on Luzon.
 She put to sea again from 8 February to 22 March 1945 to support for U.S. Navy air raids on the Japanese Home Islands and the invasion of Iwo Jima.
 From 26 March to 23 May 1945 she operated from Ulithi Atoll to fuel ships involved in the Okinawa campaign, and from 3 June 1945 she shuttled between Ulithi Atoll and the areas from which U.S. Navy aircraft carrier task forces launched the final series of raids against the Japanese Home Islands.

 Hostilities with Japan ceased on 15 August 1945.
 Cimarron received 10 battle stars for her World War II service.